 Compliance assessment and reponses

-When you have obtained a licence to offer gambling in Denmark, the Danish Gambling Authority monitors your compliance with the conditions of your licence and your compliance with the rules of the gambling legislation, regardless of whether you offer land-based or online gambling activities.
+When you are licensed to provide gambling in Denmark, the Danish Gambling Authority supervises that you as a gambling operator live up to the terms of your licence and comply with the rules of the gambling legislation, whether you provide land-based gambling or online gambling.

 Supervision and responses under the Gambling Act